 ESP8266 Power Pins

-The VIN pin can be used to supply power to the ESP8266 when you are not delivering power through USB.
+The VIN pin can be used to directly power the ESP8266 and its peripherals, if you have a regulated 5V power supply.

 ESP8266 Interrupt Pins

 All GPIOs can be configured as interrupts, except GPIO16.

 The EN (a.k.a.
 CH_PD or Chip Power Down) pin is the enable pin for the ESP8266, pulled high by default.
 When pulled HIGH, the chip is enabled; when pulled LOW, the chip is disabled.

 The RST pin is the reset pin for the ESP8266, pulled high by default.
 When pulled down to ground momentarily it will reset the ESP8266.
 It is equivalent to pressing the on-board RST button.

 The FLASH pin is used by the ESP8266 to determine when to boot into the bootloader.
 If the pin is held low during power-up it will start bootloading!
 It is equivalent to pressing the on-board FLASH button.

 The WAKE pin is used to wake the ESP8266 from deep sleep.